Brabham: Origins

 To meet their aim of designing racing cars, Brabham and Tauranac set up Motor Racing Developments Ltd. (MRD), deliberately avoiding the use of either man's name.
 The new company would compete with Cooper in the market for customer-built racing cars.
 As Brabham was still employed by Cooper, Tauranac produced the first MRD car, for the entry level Formula Junior class, in secrecy.
 Unveiled in the summer of 1961, the "MRD" was soon renamed.
 Motoring journalist Jabby Crombac pointed out that "[the] way a Frenchman pronounces those initials—written phonetically, 'em air day'—sounded perilously like the French word... merde."
 Gavin Youl achieved a second-place finish at Goodwood and another at Mallory Park in the MRD-Ford.
 The cars were subsequently known as Brabhams, with type numbers starting with BT for "Brabham Tauranac".

 By the 1961 Formula One season, the Lotus and Ferrari teams had developed the mid-engined approach further than Cooper.
 Brabham had a poor season, scoring only four points, and—having run his own private Coopers in non-championship events during 1961—left the company in 1962 to drive for his own team: the Brabham Racing Organisation, using cars built by Motor Racing Developments.
-The team was based at Chessington, England and held the British licence.
+The team was based at New Haw in Weybridge in England until 1977, when it moved to a new base at Chessington.
+The team held a British licence.